 Laser radiation has three fundamental properties:

 - Monochromatic.
 This means that the radiation only consists of one wavelength.

 - High coherence and thereby phase coincidence.

-- The waves of the laser are approximately parallel due to the coherence.
+- The waves of the laser are thus considered parallel due to the coherence.

-Due to these properties, the laser light is used in many areas of modern material processing.
-The intensity is preserved for a long time due to the coherence and can be bundled even further through lenses.
-The laser beam impinges on the material surface, is absorbed and thus heats the material.
-Due to this generation of heat, the material can be removed or completely evaporated.
-It is thus possible to engrave, to mark or to cut a plurality of materials.
+Because of these properties, the laser light is used in many areas of modern material processing.
+The intensity of the laser is maintained for an extended period of time due to the coherence and can be bundled even further through lenses.
+The laser beam influences the material surface, is absorbed and thus heats the material.
+Due to this generation of heat, the material can either be removed or completely evaporated.
+It is thus possible to engrave, to mark or to cut a multitude of materials.

 How does engraving, cutting and marking with a laser work?
 We show you in these videos